emicastro/blog/content/posts/hello/index.md

 #### The What and the Why's

-I started this blog to share my thought about the craft of programming, about what I know and what I'm learning about.
+I started this blog to share my thoughts about the craft of programming, about what I know and what I'm learning about.
 It is written with three main goals in my mind

 - Help people which is starting their careers in Software Engineering to grow as enthusiastic, curious and healthy professionals.